Alternative Personnel Practices

-Note: The law establishing the Department of Homeland Security, P.L.
+Note: The 2002 law establishing the Department of Homeland Security, P.L.
 107-296, provided for alternative practices in areas such as pay setting, performance evaluation, job classification and discipline.
 However, due to funding restrictions and a lawsuit, those authorities never were put in place apart from a revised performance evaluation system for certain supervisors and managers.
 Ultimately, P.L.
-110-325 barred DHS from spending money to carry out those authorities and DHS revoked even that change.
+110-325 of 2008 barred DHS from spending money to carry out those authorities and DHS revoked even that change.

 A performance-based organization (PBO) is a government program, office, or other discrete management unit with strong incentives to manage for results.
 The organization commits to specific measurable goals with targets for improved performance.
 In exchange, the PBO is allowed more flexibility to manage its personnel, procurement, and other services.